 How common is dandruff?

-Dandruff is a very common and well known condition.
-Nearly 50% of the population will be affected by dandruff at one point in their lives.
-Dandruff is most commonly seen in a person's twenties into middle age.
-It affects men slightly more than women, but affects all ethnicities equally.
+Dandruff is a prevalent and well-known condition.
+Nearly 50% of the population will be affected by dandruff at one point.
+Dandruff is most commonly seen in a person’s twenties into middle age.
+It affects men slightly more than women but affects all ethnicities equally.

 Is dandruff a sign of poor hygiene?

 Dandruff is not caused by poor hygiene.
-In fact, over-washing can remove important oils from the scalp, and aggravate the condition.
+Over-Washing can remove important oils from the scalp and aggravate the condition.